 Middle School students participate in P.E. two days a week.

 Weekly Chapel is planned and implemented to inspire students to learn the joy and importance of worship.
-Chapel takes place every Friday morning for all students in Classes 1-8.
+Chapel takes place every Friday morning for middle and high school students.
 Parents and guests are encouraged to participate.

 The Chapel experience is a fundamental and distinctive part of a Heritage education.
 Its purpose is to provide the spiritual overtone that should guide students’ decision-making in their daily lives.